Thomasdezeeuw/heph/examples/README.md

 The fourth example how to use synchronous actors.
 These are actors that have the thread all to themselves, which means that can do heavy computation and blocking I/O without stalling other actors.

+## 5. Remote actor references

+Examples 5a and 5b should be run together.
+Example 5a shows how to create a `RemoteRegistry` allow remote actors to send messages to local actors.
+Example 5b shows how to create and use an remote actor reference, referencing the actor created in example 5a.